arcan1s/ahriman/docs/advanced-usage/views.rst

 Writing own API endpoint
 ========================

 The web service loads views dynamically, thus it is possible to add custom API endpoint or even web page.
-The views must be derived from ``ahriman.web.views.base.BaseView`` and implements HTTP methods.
-The API specification will be also loaded (if available), but optional.
+The view must be derived from ``ahriman.web.views.base.BaseView`` and should implement desired HTTP methods.
+The API specification will be also loaded automatically if available, but optional.
 The implementation must be saved into the ``ahriman.web.views`` package

-Let's consider example for API endpoint which always returns 204 with no response:
+Let's consider example of API endpoint which always returns 204 with no response:

 .. code-block:: python